 The Q’ero culture was never diluted during the time of the Spanish conquest.
 Their spiritual teachings remain untouched, and therefore maintain an integrity and connection with Nature and the Spirits that is not found in other cultures.

 Their weavings are “living energy.''
-Each weaving contains the knowledge of the ages and wisdom to apply it.
-As the heddle stick glides across the preciously held and hand dyed yarn, each weaving is intentionally encoded with their living energy prayers.
+Each weaving contains the prayers of Inka ancestral power and wisdom.
+As the heddle stick glides across the preciously held and hand dyed yarn, each thread is intentionally encoded with their living energy.

 The coveted and fabled “Inkan gold” sought by Spanish seekers to modern explorers, is not made of metal.
 It is the spiritual wisdom transmitted in each and every one of their weavings.

-This wisdom is more relevant today than ever - which teaches us how to find our way back to ourselves in these exceedingly challenging times.
+This wisdom is more relevant today than ever before, as it teaches us how to find our way back to ourselves in these exceedingly challenging times.

 Sacred Shopping on the Hatun Q'eros Store